Let us know if you agree to cookies

 • ensuring that all decisions are only made where the Board is quorate.

 The Chair will ensure that the Board meets at regular intervals throughout the year and that the minutes of meetings accurately record the decisions taken and matters discussed.
 The Chair should ensure that all Board members feel able to contribute to the Board’s discussions.
-Where a member of the Board is unable to attend, the Chair is responsible for approving the suggested proxy.

 4.2 Board members

-The responsibilities of Board members in relation to the code of conduct include ensuring that:
+The responsibilities of Board Members in relation to the Code of Conduct include ensuring that:

 • high standards of corporate governance are observed by the Board at all times;